 “The goal is to reconnect preventative healthcare with food,” says Lamiaâ Bounahmidi, the founder and CEO of leCupboard.
 “Everyone is going around talking about food as medicine, but there is more to it than going organic or eating vegetables.”

-The goal is to reconnect preventative healthcare with food.
 If ever there were a time for vegan vending machines to take hold in the US, it is now.
 The United Nations pronounced 2016 as a high point for legumes; high-tech vegan foods are beginning to trickle their way into grocery stores and celebrity chef restaurants; a few major public school systems are meatless on Mondays; and the North American obesity epidemic is driving more consumers to consider plant-based protein over meat.
 Even Oscar-winning actress Gwyneth Paltrow has gotten in on the trend, recently hosting a crystal-laden vegan retreat through Goop, her personal health brand.
 Additionally, concerns over animal agriculture’s contribution to climate change has vegans pouncing on an opportunity to appeal to people who might otherwise ignore their calls to eat less meat.

 Combined, those trends have helped to create a veritable breeding ground from which new plant-heavy businesses can sprout.
 Some are making high-tech alternatives to milk.
 Others are as simple as health food vending, though so far that’s been more prominent in Great Britain than America.